APNIC-net/rpki-signed-tal-demo/README.md

 has a list of various testbed TAs that can be used to test different signed TAL scenarios.

-### Todo

- - Handle URLs being changed for an existing key.

 ### License

 See [LICENSE](./LICENSE).